 On this day in labor history, the year was 1947.

-That was the day the despised Taft-Hartley Act became law.
+That was the day spontaneous protest strikes began against the new Taft-Hartley Act.

 Signup for email updates from this Contributor help